uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ### Items Pages (Lost Items, Add Item, Lost Items Admin)

-Upon logging in with a department admin account, UHM Lost and Found provides two pages to add new items, edit or remove current items from a Lost Items page, along with the regular Lost Items page accessible to everyone.
+Upon logging in with a department admin account, UHM Lost and Found provides two pages to add new items, and to edit or remove current items from a Lost Items page.

-The Lost Items page shows all the current lost items in the database and their associated locations, the approximate times the items were lost, and the item descriptions.
+The Lost Items page will show all the current lost items in the database and their associated locations, the approximate times the items were lost, and the item descriptions.

 ![](img/lost-items-admin-M1.png)